aspittel/ga-react-tutorial/README.md

 #### Exercise: Adding an Event Listener to the Like Button
 Add an event listener to the Like Button to update the state of the component.

+* Add the event listener `handleClick` method.
+* Set the state of the component to toggle the liked property on click.
+* Set the property on the button to call the `handleClick` method on Click.
+* Bind the this keyword to the `handleClick` method in the constructor.

 ## Conditionals
 ### Rendering